-Dark fruit, oriental herbs and sweet oak aromatics.
-Full body, tannic and smooth, blackberry, plum and vanilla flavors.
+Dark fruit, oriental herbs, smoke and sweet oak aromatics.
+Blackberry and plum on the pallet.
+Full body, tannic, spicy and dark.

 To pair with roasted meats, grilled vegetables and old hard cheeses.